 A professional developer tells you when you're wrong, and can admit when he's wrong.
 He learns from experience, doesn't get defensive, and doesn't make excuses.
 He's in it to help you win it.

-If that matches the way you plan to work, we can help you get clarity, win bigger budget work, and help your clients the right way.
+If that matches the way you plan to work, I can help you get clarity, win bigger budget work, and help your clients the right way.